ActiveThis profile is actively maintained

 The commencement of lignite extraction from the Ościsłowo open-pit mine would cause the displacement of over 550 people, loss of income in farming and the food industry amounting to between PLN 2.63 and 4.22 billion (EUR 619 and 993 million), and health costs generated by the Ościsłowo open-pit mine exceeding PLN 100 million (EUR 23.5 million) a year, i.e. a total of between PLN 1.1 and 1.6 billion (EUR 258.8 and 376.5 million) for the entire lifespan of the mine’s operation.

 In 2016 ancient megalithic tombs were discovered in the location of the planned Ościsłowo mine.
 These five and a half thousand year old constructions are a priceless historical heritage of the Wielkopolska region.
-Currently archaeological research of the site is ongoing and by the end of 2017 the ancient tombs are to be placed on the legally binding list of archaeological monuments.
+After an extensive archaeological research of the site the tombs have been placed on the legally binding list of archaeological monuments on 09.02.2018.
 Creation of the open-pit mine would inevitably lead to the destruction of the anicent site.

 ZE PAK power fails to secure environmental assessment for Oscislowo open-pit mine